open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

 But how does one monitor a Collector?
 The OTel Collector already emits [metrics for the purposes of its own monitoring](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/monitoring.md).
-These can then be sent to your Observability back-end for monitoring.
+These can then be sent to your Observability backend for monitoring.

 ### 4- Not using the right Collector Distribution (or not building your own distribution)